maldoinc/wireup/docs/pages/benchmarks.md

     performance with fewer outliers. **Lower is better.**
 - **RSS Memory Peak (MB)**: The highest post-iteration RSS sample observed across runs. **Lower is better.**
     This includes the full server process footprint (Uvicorn + FastAPI app + framework runtime), not only service objects.
+    Summary percentages and relative-throughput comparisons on this page are computed from the main Median Run tables, not the Stability or Total Time tables.

 ### Hardware Environment